 Zijie Sun, M.D., Ph.D.

-Dr. Sun has served on many scientific review panels for the Department of Defense and the National Institutes of Health as well as other funding agencies in the United States and other nations, and has published extensively in his research fields.
-In his career, he has also devoted his significant effort to training and mentoring young scientists.
-Prior to joining City of Hope, Dr. Sun has been a professor at Stanford University for 18 years following his postdoctoral training at Harvard Medical School and St. Jude Children’s Research Hospital.
+Dr. Sun has served on many scientific review panels for the Department of Defense and the National Institutes of Health, as well as other funding agencies in the United States and other nations and has published extensively in his research fields.
+In his career, he has also devoted significant effort to training and mentoring young scientists.
+Prior to joining City of Hope, Dr. Sun has was a Professor at Stanford University for 18 years following his postdoctoral training at Harvard Medical School and St. Jude Children’s Research Hospital.

 Androgen signaling has been implicated as a critical pathway in prostate tumorigenesis.
 However, there is no appropriate animal model that can be used to evaluate ligand dependent and independent androgen receptor (AR) action during the course of prostate cancer initiation and progression.
 We developed a unique AR transgenic mouse model, in which the AR expression can be “conditionally” activated in a constitutive and tissue specific manner.
 We demonstrated that activation of AR transgene expression induces prostatic adenocarcinoma formation in mice, demonstrating an oncogenic role for AR in prostate tumorigenesis.
 This mouse model can also be used to characterize AR action in the absence of androgens, recapitulating ligand-independent AR effect during prostate cancer progression and castration resistant prostate cancer (CRPC) development.